CesarCaramazana/NLP_NewsCategory/README.md

 5) Bi-grams detection: to merge words that commonly appear together in the data, such as ”New York”, ”North Korea” or ”White House”.

+## Text vectorization

+1) TF-IDF: The TF-IDF matrix was computed automatically using Gensim’s implementation.
+This method returns a very sparse representation of each document, for a vocabulary size of 21184 words.
+2) Word embeddings: We decided to train a Fast Text model with vector size 200 and window size 5 to be robust against out-of-vocabulary words.
+The document embedding V is then calculated averaging the embeddings of the words in the document weighted by their tf-idf factor.
+With this strategy we control the contribution of common versus uncommon words in the embedding space.

+3) LDA Topic representation: The LDA topic representation was carried out using Mallet [4] and in two steps.
+First, an exploratory phase to search for the number of topics with the highest coherence score and to inspect the resulting words per topic.
+This phase was iterated over several times, preprocessing the text after inspecting the outcome to obtain better coherence (mainly stopword removal, common-words filtering and bi-grams detection).
+Second, a re-training of the best model (n = 40) for a greater number of iterations.

+## Machine Learning methods

+Classical methods.: Three classification paradigms were chosen from the Scikit-learn library to serve as the baseline of classical Machine Learning methods.
+These are: Support Vector Machines (SVM), Random Forest classifiers (RF) and Multilayer Perceptrons (MLP).
+• SVM: with a RBF kernel.
+The parameter C was crossvalidated.
+• RF: the number of trees and their depths were crossvalidated.
+• MLP: with 3 hidden layers of sizes 128, 256 and 128.
+The Adam algorithm was used to optimize the weights.